Newton Creek Hut

 Provisions On Site

-An axe, a handsaw and spare blade, a camp oven, a stainless-steel bucket, An aluminium bucket, one billy, a Forest Service food bin, two hand brushes and a broom.
+An axe, a handsaw and spare blade, a camp oven, a stainless-steel bucket, an aluminium bucket, one billy, a Forest Service food bin, two hand brushes and a broom.
 Two 'Departure Lounge' vermin bait stations.
 One underneath the southeast end of the hut and one inside under a bunk.
 There is a wooden ladder, a spare 4x2 and other bits of timber under the Hut.